-These are 2 of 7 illustrations I made for Ollie Tigwell, a graphic designer I know from university, to use in a small booklet containing the fable of the vixen and the lioness.
+These are some illustrations I made for Ollie Tigwell, a graphic designer I know from university, to use in a small booklet containing the fable of the vixen and the lioness.
 I did them in a bit of a hurry, having been ill for a few days, so I was very pleased with how well they turned out in the end.
-You can see the whole set here, on society6.
-Ollie can be contacted by email.

 The fable goes like this, by the way:

 A vixen was taking her babies out for an airing one morning, when she came across a lioness with her cub in arms.
 'Why such airs, haughty dame, over one solitary cub?' sneered the vixen, 'look at my healthy and numerous litter here and imagine, if you are able, how proud a mother should feel.'
 The lioness gave the vixen a squelching look and, lifting her nose in the air, walked away, saying, 'Yes, just look at that beautiful collection.
 And what are they?
 Foxes!
 I've only one, but remember that one is a lion.'

 I think the moral is meant to be quality over quantity, but I actually like foxes better than lions so to me neither mother came across very well.
 Woops.